coren-frankel/coren-frankel/README.md

 ### Currently I am...
 - 💭 studying and actively working with Node, TypeScript, Remix, GraphQL, & Prisma
 - 📖 reading **The Girl with the Dragon Tattoo** by *Stieg Larsson* ![](https://geps.dev/progress/53)
-- ⚙️ collaborating on custom ERP/eCommerce middleware built with Python, Flask, & MySQL
+- 🏗️ collaborating on custom ERP/eCommerce middleware built with Python, Flask, & MySQL
-- 🍔 hungry...
+- 🌯 probably hungry...

 ### I can be found on:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2.svg?style=plastic&logo=linkedin)](https://linkedin.com/in/coren-frankel)